Speckled Roman/Striped Tomato Seeds - (Lycopersicon lycopersicum)

 Very crack resistant.
 Heavy production until frost.

 This is an exceptional variety, probably the best salad tomato around.
 The excellent flavor, sweetness and good firm yet meaty texture make this ideal for creating sauces too.
-Makes a wonderfully unique dark red, very rich and fruity over toned sauce!
+Makes a wonderfully unique dark red, very rich sauce with fruity overtones!

 The breeder of this tomato is John Swenson, a marvelous seedsman.
 Speckled Roman was a fortuitous cross, in John's garden, of Antique Roman and Banana Legs, and the plants have the distinct nipple of the latter.
 He stabilized the cross, and the rest is history - and gardening pleasure.